sanskrit/raw_etexts_english/blogs/manasataramgini/2004-05-24_the-new-american-crusade.md

 +++
-title = "The new Americanxa0crusade"
+title = "The new American crusade"

 +++
 As the crusades are raging in Irak, the discerning Americans are divided